-Chief Wholesale Banking Officer: Mr. Ala Azmi Masoud Abumughli
+Chief Wholesale Banking Officer:

+Mr. Ala Azmi Masoud Abumughli

 Mr. Ala joined Doha Bank in 2019 as Assistant General Manager.
-He has more than 26 years of experience and has worked at a number of banks and financial institutions before joining Doha Bank.
+He has more than 28 years of experience and has worked at a number of banks and financial institutions before joining Doha Bank.

-Mr. Ala Azmi Masoud Abumughli holds a Bachelor's Degree of Business Administration.
+Mr. Ala Azmi Masoud Abumughli holds a Bachelor's Degree in Business Administration.

-Chief Financial Officer: Mr. David Challinor
+Acting Chief Financial Officer: Mr. Sanjay Jain

-Mr. David Challinor has joined Doha Bank in 2008 as Head of Group Finance.
-He has more than 25 years of experience and has worked at several financial institutions in Australia before joining Doha Bank.
+Mr. Sanjay Jain has joined Doha Bank in 2006 as a Manager in Group Finance.
+He has more than 31 years of experience and has worked at several financial institutions before joining Doha Bank.
+He was appointed as an Acting Chief Financial Officer during 2021.

-Mr. Challinor holds a Bachelor's Degree in Economics from England, and he is a fellow of the Institute of Chartered Accountants in England and Wales.
+Mr. Jain holds a Bachelor of Science Degree and he is a Fellow of the Institute of Chartered Accountants.

-Chief Operating Officer: Mr. Peter John Clark
+Chief Operating Officer:

+Mr. Peter John Clark

 Mr. Peter joined Doha Bank in 2019 as Chief Operating Officer.
-He has experience of more than 19 years as he worked in several banks and financial institutions before joining Doha Bank.
+He has experience of more than 21 years as he worked in several banks and financial institutions before joining Doha Bank.